infinitydotxyz/fe-pixelscore/README.md

 9. Reveal and ranks
 10. toasts?
 11. nfts?
-12. bluechecks, sort by bluecheck
-13. Some of your NFTs are in the top 1%, pay to reveal
+12. Some of your NFTs are in the top 1%, pay to reveal

 top 1%, (pixel rank bucket 10)